Volunteer with the YWCA

 Volunteer for collaborative emergency services:

-Both our domestic and sexual violence programming begin with our 24/7 emergency hotline.
+Both our domestic and sexual violence programs begin with the 24/7 Greater Richmond Regional Hotline, an emergency hotline collaborative between the YWCA of Richmond, The James House, Hanover Safe Place, Safe Harbor and Project Hope.
 Volunteers are trained to offer support, provide relevant referrals, and complete assessments to determine needs and provide guidance to those seeking housing and resources.
 Hotline volunteers must complete Volunteer Advocacy Training requirements and commit to volunteering 10-12 hours per month, for three months.

 Regional Hospital Accompaniment Response Team (R-HART)